 This is one of the more difficult things that HSPs have to deal with.
-All this nervous system activity can be exhausting; what might seem like a walk in the park for a non-HSP can feel like wading through treacle if you are.
+All this nervous system activity can be exhausting.
+What might seem like a walk in the park for a non-HSP, might feel like wading through treacle if you are.

-Take a night out at a concert as an example; crowds of people, high levels of noise, lots of social activity, possibly unusual or strong smells (could be BO or perfume depending on the concert!), travelling to the venue, differing levels of temperature, along with the excitement of seeing the concert itself.
+Take a night out at a concert.
+Crowds of people.
+High levels of noise.
+Lots of social activity.
+Possibly unusual or strong smells (could be BO or perfume depending on the concert).
+Then there’s travelling to the venue, differing levels of temperature, along with the excitement of seeing the concert itself.
 Whilst enjoyable, this also could overload an HSP’s system to the point that they can’t cope.

 In future, I’ll be looking at ways that HSPs can manage their nervous systems to reduce overwhelm.

 A Different Way of Looking at HSP

 Instead of seeing being a Highly Sensitive Person as a curse, it can help to reframe this.
 Elena Herdieckerhoff talks about this in her Paris TED Talk, which you can see here.